Ghost¶

 The following files and directories will be present in the application directory:

-Post-Install Steps - IMPORTANT!
+Post-Install Steps - IMPORTANT!¶

-1. Assign your Ghost application to a site in your dashboard and make a note of the site URL.
+Assign your Ghost application to a site in your dashboard and make a note of the site URL.

-2. SSH to the server as your app's shell user and run the following commands to configure the site URL, replacing https://domain.com with your site URL and myapp with your Ghost app's name:
+Log in to SSH as your app's shell user and run the following commands to configure the site URL, replacing

 ghost restart